 While a first aid kit is one of the ten essentials, you can still be mindful about what you put in it.
 Lots of people buy a pre-made first aid kit, and then just pack it with them without looking at what is inside.
 Take a good look at your first aid kit and make sure it contains everything you need… and nothing else.

 For toiletries, you don’t need much, especially on a short trip.
 Use travel-sized items or decant things into tiny bottles.
-(Tip: For short trips, I use a contact lens case to hold liquids!)
+(Tip: For short trips, I use these tiny cosmetic sample containers from Amazon to hold liquids.)

 Depending on your personal tolerance, you can skip most toiletries.
 For me, the bare minimum is a toothbrush, toothpaste, and sunscreen.
 I also usually carry deodorant, a small comb, moisturizer, and a couple of wet wipes.